EndPointCorp/end-point-blog/2022/06/how-to-deploy-django-app-with-aurora-serverless-and-copilot.md

 --initial-db mydb
 ```

 Take note of the injected environment variable name.
-This is where the database info and credentials are stored, we will use this variable in later steps.
+This is where the database info and credentials are stored, and we will use this variable in later steps.

 ```plain
 ✔ Wrote CloudFormation template at copilot/django-web/addons/mydjango-db.yml